RandyGaul/cute_framework/docs/topics/drawing.md

 You can see the [Text Effect](https://randygaul.github.io/cute_framework/#/text/cf_text_effect_register) system in work.
 Text codes that look sort of like xml are supported for a variety of built-in effects.
 Click the previous link to see some documentation about built-in text effects, and how to contruct + register your own custom text effect codes.

+?> Note the position of rendering text is the top-left corner of the text.

 ## Camera

 The drawing functions are all relative to the camera.
 The camera has it's own [Camera API Reference](https://randygaul.github.io/cute_framework/#/api_reference?id=camera) as well as a [Camera](https://randygaul.github.io/cute_framework/#/topics/camera) topic overview page.